 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the history degree levels they offer.

 University of Idaho is one of the finest schools in the country for getting a degree in history.
-U of I is a fairly large public university located in the distant town of Moscow.
-A Best Colleges rank of #489 out of 2,217 colleges nationwide means U of I is a great university overall.
+U of I is a fairly large public university located in the town of Moscow.
+A Best Colleges rank of #489 out of 2,217 schools nationwide means U of I is a great university overall.

-Any student pursuing a degree in history needs to take a look at Boise State University.
-Located in the medium-sized city of Boise, Boise State is a public university with a very large student population.
-A Best Colleges rank of #526 out of 2,217 colleges nationwide means Boise State is a great university overall.
+Any student who is interested in history needs to check out Boise State University.
+Located in the midsize city of Boise, Boise State is a public university with a very large student population.
+A Best Colleges rank of #526 out of 2,217 schools nationwide means Boise State is a great university overall.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.